 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Governmental Activities report one type of deferred outflows of resources related to the reporting of the net pension liability.
-The deferred outflow of resources being recognized is the School District's actual contributions to the pension plan during the fiscal year ended June 30, 2016 which is subsequent to the measurement date and will be applied to the net pension liability in fiscal year 2017.
+The School District reports four (4) deferred outflows of resources related to the reporting of the net pension liability.
+The governmental activities report a deferred outflow of resources for the School District's actual contributions to the pension plan during the fiscal year ended June 30, 2017 which are subsequent to the measurement date of the net pension liability and will be recognized in fiscal year 2018.
+The governmental activities reports a deferred outflow of resources for the changes in actuarial assumptions which will be amortized over the remaining service period.
+The governmental activities reports a deferred outflow of resources for the changes in actuarial assumptions which will be amortized over the remaining service period.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The School District has one type of deferred inflow under a modified accrual basis of accounting that qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from property taxes and these amounts are deferred and will be recognized as an inflow of resources in the period in which the amounts become available.
-The School District has three items that qualify for reporting in this category which occur only in the governmental activities.
-Governmental Activities report a deferred inflow of resources for the net difference between projected and actual investment earnings on the pension assets.
-This difference will be amortized over a five year period.
-Governmental Activities also report a deferred inflow of resources for the difference between the School District's actual contributions towards the pension plan and the School District's proportionate share of contributions as well as experience gains and losses.
-These differences will be amortized over the remaining service period.
+The governmental funds report unavailable revenues from property taxes and intergovernmental revenues and these amounts are deferred and will be recognized as an inflow of resources in the period in which the amounts become available.
+The School District also has two items that qualify for reporting in this category which occurs only in the governmental activities.
+The governmental activities reports a deferred inflow of resources for experience gains or losses related to the pension plan and a deferred inflow of resources for the difference between the School District's actual contributions towards the pension plan and the School District's proportionate share of contributions, as well as the change in the School District's proportionate share, which will be amortized over the remaining service period.